Rocky Vista University College of Osteopathic Medicine

 - Fee waiver available: Yes

-- Waiver conditions: AACOMAS waiver; US Armed Forces Veteran or active duty (applicant or spouse of applicant).
+Supplemental fee waivers are available for candidates who are eligible to receive an AACOMAS fee waiver; and for U.S. Armed Forces Veterans or active duty (applicant or spouse of applicant).

 - Supplemental application sent to the following prospective students: